cs231n/cs231n.github.io/assignments/2020/assignment1.md

 Once you have completed all notebooks and filled out the necessary code, there are **_two_** steps you must follow to submit your assignment:

-**1.** Run the provided submission script in `assignment1` by executing `bash collectSubmission.sh`.
+**1.** If you selected Option A and worked on the assignment in Colab, open `collect_submission.ipynb` in Colab and execute the notebook cells.
+If you selected Option B and worked on the assignment locally, run the bash script in `assignment1` by executing `bash collectSubmission.sh`.

-This script will:
+This notebook/script will:

 * Generate a zip file of your code (`.py` and `.ipynb`) called `a1.zip`.
-* Convert all notebooks into a single PDF file if `PyPDF2` is installed.
-If `PyPDF2` cannot be found, it will generate a separate PDF file for every notebook and it will be your responsibility to concatenate them all together with your favorite viewer/editor.
-Thus, make sure you `pip install PyPDF2` to minimize your submission workload.
+* Convert all notebooks into a single PDF file.

+**Note for Option B users**.
+Ensure you `pip install PyPDF2` before executing the bash script to minimize your workload.
+If it cannot be found, it will generate a separate PDF file for every notebook and it will be your responsibility to concatenate them all together with your favorite viewer/editor.

 If your submission for this step was successful, you should see the following display message:

 `### Done!
 Please submit a1.zip and the pdfs to Gradescope. ###`

 **2.** Submit the PDF and the zip file to [Gradescope](https://www.gradescope.com/courses/103764).

+**Note for Option A users**.
+Remember to download `a1.zip` and `assignment.pdf` locally before submitting to Gradescope.